semiod-github/semiod-github.github.io/udemy2.md

     31. Multi-Container POD Patterns
 		Sidecar - Running multiple container as part of a pod in a single node.
-		Ambassador Pattern - Is a type of sidecar pattern were the second conatiner is primarily used to proxy the requests.
+		Ambassador Pattern - Is a type of sidecar pattern were the second container is primarily used to proxy the requests.
 		Adapter Pattern is generally used to transform the application output to standardize/normalize it for aggregation.
 		(https://docs.google.com/document/d/1Uoebi-g-Arua9myZCzK3Kx-rpJsPZ9NK9oyWG8MgdxY/edit?usp=sharing)
     32 Service
 		Kubernetes Service can act as an abstraction which can provide a single IP address and DNS through which pods can be accessed.
-		THis layer of abstraction allows us to perform lot of operations like load balancing, scaling of pods and others. kubectl get service
+		This layer of abstraction allows us to perform lot of operations like load balancing, scaling of pods and others. kubectl get service
 		There are several types of Kubernetes Services which are available:
 		NodePort, ClusterIP, LoadBalancer, ExternalName.